|Elliott Sound Products||Project 63|

 Rod Elliott - Elliott Sound Products

 The multiple feedback bandpass filter is a simple looking design, but it is difficult to calculate the values for a given set of parameters.
 These filters are useful for equalisation, analysis and other tasks such as the Sound to Light converter (Project 62) or even a fully functional Vocoder.
 For those who have not heard of the vocoder, it is a device that takes a music source as one input and vocals as the other, allowing a guitar, keyboard or complete ensemble to be made to speak or sing.
-The "speech" from a good vocoder is quite intelligible, and is "ear candy" of the very best kind for experimental musicians.
+The 'speech' from a good vocoder is quite intelligible, and is 'ear candy' of the very best kind for experimental musicians.

 This is the basis of several projects that use this filter type, and I have included a small calculator programme to make it easier to determine the component values for different filter parameters.

 A schematic for the filter is shown in Figure 1.
 The source impedance must be low with respect to the input resistance, and normally these filters are driven from an opamp buffer.
 If a high impedance is used, it adds to the total input resistance, causing unpredictable centre frequency and response.
 The input impedance is (roughly) the value of R1.

 Figure 1 - Multiple Feedback Bandpass Filter